MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-technical-upgrade-v18.md

     Stop-NAVServerInstance -ServerInstance <BC17 server instance>
     ```

-## Task 5: Convert the current application database to version 18
+## Task 5: Convert application database to version 18

 This task runs a technical upgrade on the application database.
 A technical upgrade converts the current database to the version 18.0 platform.
 This conversion updates the system tables of the database to the new schema (data structure).
 It also provides the latest platform features and performance enhancements.